 The only thing I don’t love about it is I could feel it on my face after application, so I’d probably be more apt to use it as a base layer before applying more serious going-out makeup.
 It comes in 20 shades.

-This is another very luxe foundation worth its hefty price tag of $54.
+This is another very nice foundation worth its hefty price tag of $55.
 As the name implies, it’s a matte foundation with a velvety texture that’s full coverage.
-It does a good job at staying put throughout the day and doesn’t break down because of any oil underneath.
-It also has SPF in the formula.
+It does a good job staying put throughout the day and doesn’t break down because of any oil underneath.
+It also has SPF.

 This article was originally published May 18, 2018.
 It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.